AgedLace/Test-MkDocs-Publisher/docs/02-Blog/first-post.md

 ---
-title: First Blog Post
+title: first-post
-slug: first-post
+slug: lorem-ipsum
-date: 2024-08-10 12:02:00
+date: 2024-08-10 12:01:26
+update: 2024-08-11 06:53:36
+publish: "true"
+tags: [tag1, tag2]
 categories: cat1, cat2
-tags: tag1, tag2
 ---

-### Lorem Ipsum
+## Lorem Ipsum

-"Neque porro quisquam est qui dolorem ipsum quia dolor sit amet, consectetur, adipisci velit..."
+"Neque porro quisquam est qui dolorem ipsum quia dolor sit amet, consectetur, adipisci velit…"
-"There is no one who loves pain itself, who seeks after it and wants to have it, simply because it is pain..."
+"There is no one who loves pain itself, who seeks after it and wants to have it, simply because it is pain…"

 <!-- more -->